summa-dev/.github/profile/README.md

 - [Enrico Bottazzi](https://github.com/enricobottazzi), Developer and Technical Writer @[Iden3](https://iden3.io/) @[PolygonID](https://polygon.technology/polygon-id)

-### When
+### What's next

-- [ ] Jan 2023, complete the SMST library (Go and TypeScript
+- [ ] privacy, research ways to let the exchange hide their proof of assets while verifying it inside a zk proof
-- [ ] Feb 2023, complete the Proving System library
+- [ ] efficiency, explore further zk backend such as HALO2 to increase the proving time
-- [ ] March 2023, first POC with an Exchange
+- [ ] UX, create a friendly user experience and make it understandable to users

-### Main Challenges
+- [ ] Add support to on-chain verification

-- Create a friendly user experience and explain it to users
+- [ ] Explore on-chain mechanisms to incentivize users to verify their proof of solvency
-- Make the APIs pluggable with existing db systems
+- [ ] Perform security audit on the zk circuit
-- Make it work with users' balances denominated in different currencies
+- [ ] Support balances in different currencies

 ### Further Resources